FlowFuse/driver-k8s/README.md

 - `k8sRetries` how many times to retry actions against the K8s API
 - `k8sDelay` how long to wait (in ms) between retries to the K8s API
 - `logPassthrough` Have Node-RED logs printed in JSON format to container stdout (default false)
+- `customHostname` Settings linked to allowing instances to have a second hostname
+- `customHostname.enabled` (default false)
+- `customHostname.certManagerIssuer` Name of the Cluster issuer to use to create HTTPS certs for the custom hostname (default not set)
+- `customHostname.ingressClass` Name of the IngressClass to use to expose the custom hostname (default not set)

 Expects to pick up K8s credentials from the environment